CostaCesar/6502-Emulator/README.md

   ```
   **optional (will assum base 6502 chip).
 See more in the "Base.h" file*

-In summary, the project is in pre alhpa stage, with almost all instructions completed, and a basic interface to run programs
+In summary, the project is in beta, with all instructions completed, a working assembler and a basic runner app to use teh CPU.
+It still lacks a full test coverage and a more useful emulator program.

 ## Credits
 Excluding the GoogleTest library (obviously), all of the code in this project was written by me, CostaCesar.
 That said, as I made clear in the [about](#about) section, the idea for this